Steven J. Lopes

-Steven Joseph Lopes (/pt/) (born April 22, 1975) is an American Catholic prelate.
-He is the bishop and ordinary of the Personal Ordinariate of the Chair of Saint Peter, a community for clergy and laypeople who celebrate according to the Anglican Use within the Catholic Church.
+Steven Joseph Lopes (/pt/; born April 22, 1975) is an American Catholic prelate who serves as Bishop of the Personal Ordinariate of the Chair of Saint Peter, a Catholic community that celebrates the Anglican Use in North America.
+He has also been the apostolic administrator of the Personal Ordinariate of Our Lady of the Southern Cross in Australia since May 11, 2026.

 Early life and education

 A native of Fremont, California, Lopes was born on April 22, 1975, the only child of José de Oliveira Lopes and Barbara Jane Lopes.
 His father was from Portugal and his mother from Poland.
 He was educated at Catholic schools in California: St. Pius School in Redwood City, St. Edward's School in Newark, and Moreau Catholic High School in Hayward.

 Lopes studied at the St. Ignatius Institute at the University of San Francisco, and also pursued studies at the University of Innsbruck in Austria.
 His philosophical studies and preparation for the priesthood took place at St. Patrick's Seminary in Menlo Park, California, before he was assigned to study theology in Rome.
 There he obtained a licentiate at the Pontifical Gregorian University while living at the Pontifical North American College.